 GFS backups are always full backup files that contain data of the whole machine image as of a specific date.
 GFS is a tiered retention policy and it uses a number of cycles to retain backups for different periods of time:

 - Weekly backup cycle

 - Monthly backup cycle

 - Yearly backup cycle

-In the GFS retention policy scheme, weekly backups are known as ‘sons’, monthly backups are known as ‘fathers’ and yearly backup are known as ‘grandfathers’.
-Additionally, Veeam Backup & Replication maintains quarterly backups.
-Weekly, monthly, quarterly and yearly backups are also called archive backups.
+In the GFS retention policy, weekly backups are known as ‘sons’, monthly backups are known as ‘fathers’ and yearly backups are known as ‘grandfathers’.
+Weekly, monthly and yearly backups are also called archive backups.

 GFS retention policy functions in combination with short-term retention policy.
 After you enable the GFS retention, the backup chain switches from the forever-forward incremental policy to forward incremental policy.
 Thus, the increments are no longer merged to the full backup file.

 If you enable only yearly full backups without monthly and weekly backups, this can result in a large number of increments in a backup chain.
 To avoid this, it is recommended to enable an additional weekly GFS cycle.
 Weekly GFS cycle will update the backup chain every week which will allow Veeam Backup & Replication to remove excessive increment files.